shumarb/learning/sort/README.md

 1. If you have not cloned this repository on your local machine, follow the [instructions](https://github.com/shumarb/notes-and-code#how-to-use-this-repository).
 2. Ensure that your local machine contains a `Java Development Kit (JDK) Version 8 or later`.
 3. Open `terminal`.
-4. Navigate to a `sorting-technique` folder by entering `cd sorting-technique-folder`.
+4. Navigate to a `sort-technique` folder by entering `cd sort-technique-folder`.
 (Example: `cd selection-sort`).
-5. Follow the instructions in the `sorting-technique` folder.
+5. Follow the instructions in the `sort-technique` folder.